retentionscience/recharge-mapper/README.md

 Then install the dependencies using pip.

 If you're having issues importing requests.
-Type your terminal in
+In terminal, type
 ```
 pip install pyopenssl ndg-httpsclient pyasn1
 ```